tmswfrk/bicycle-water-cooler/content/blog/20210613_Nova_OSPW_Review.md

 Now with that, anyone else up for [frozen yogurt](https://www.yelp.com/biz/yumi-yogurt-san-mateo)?

 {{< figresize src="/img/2021/06/yumi_nova.jpg" alt="Nova Ride oversized pulley wheel system (OSPW) with a cup of Yumi Yogurt in Belmont, CA" width=100% title="Mmm, this place is so tasty!" >}}

+## Update as of December 1st, 2021
+Now that I've been running this device for the past 6 months, I can honestly say that I still like it.

+My highlights on the system:
+* It still rides very smoothly.
+* The black color on the pulley wheels do not need nearly the level of maintenance my red ones did.
+* It's kind of a "sleeper" in the sense that it's not immediately eye catching, but bike connoisseurs will take note (getting one of the other colors will definitely change this point).
+* Still looks good despite it being dirty.
+Case in point:

+{{< figresize src="/img/2021/06/updated.jpeg" alt="Close up of Nova Ride Oversized Pulley System (OSPW) after 6 months of use" width=70% title="Yes, I know it's dirty, but it still rides very smoothly" >}}

+If there's only one drawback that I've found so far is that there are a few gears that are a bit stubborn to get in and out of.
+It's not terribly consistent, and I can usually shift an extra gear down and up (or vice versa) and I can call it a day.

+The main mechanic at my local shop who looked at it more closely after I installed it voiced a concern around this point, noting that "most of these systems aren't stiff enough" to compare with the Shimano stock cage.
+But again, I want to emphasize that it hasn't bothered me at all in the past six months.
+I think there's a slight bit of play left to right of center at certain points, but if I am to be honest, I haven't really tried reindexing my gears yet to take care of it.

+So yeah, I (still) definitely recommend one if you're looking for an extra bit of bling for your bike!